| |

 Society of Journalists and Authors).

-In 1999, MBI Publishing released Witzel's next historical effort,
+In 1999, MBI Publishing released Witzel's retrospective of the classic

-a streamlined history of stainless-steel clad eateries.
+the streamlined dreams of stainless-steel clad eateries.
 This tribute

-to roadside food garnered a 1999 Book Achievement Award in the "Merit
+to comfort food garnered a 1999 Book Achievement Award in the “Merit

 Award" category for an Art-Photo-Coffee Table (style) book, presented